yazan-alnugnugh/laravel-datatable/README.md

 **if you want to create DataTable easy and quickly with crazy features, this package is for you.**

 These two Laravel packages are for making easy and quickly DataTable for your work with several features like:
-- Searching
-- Sorting
-- Add new relations
+- Searching: Easily search through your DataTable data.
+- Sorting: Sort your data conveniently.
+- Adding New Relations: Dynamically add new relationships between data.
+- Support for astrotomic/laravel-translatable Package: Seamlessly integrate with the astrotomic/laravel-translatable package for - multilingual support.
-- Multiple selection
+- Multiple Selections: Select multiple items in your DataTable.
-- Delete/Delete all
+- Delete/Delete All: Delete individual items or clear the entire DataTable.
-- Restructing data
+- Restructuring Data: Refine and reorganize your data as needed.
-- Permession access
+- Permission Access: Control access to your DataTable based on permissions.
-- Response notifications for events
+- Response Notifications for Events: Receive notifications about events and actions.
-- Pagination.
+- Pagination: Implement pagination to handle large datasets effectively.

 The goal is to create Datatable in easy way using ajax, with interesting features, just with little steps, you can create it